Contact our corporate or local offices directly.

 The ability of the Altium Infrastructure Server (AIS) to deploy, license and update Altium software products on specific network PCs is constrained by assigned User credentials and/or user Roles.
 The Server connects with remote PCs on a software permission basis, rather than directly to the machine hardware.
 This allows full control of which AIS resources (software and licenses) are available to connected PCs, based on their matching AIS User account.

 User name details and sign in credentials are listed and defined in the User Management page (under the Users tab) of the Server’s browser interface.
 User entries that are listed in the User Management page are of different types, and are automatically or manually created as follows:

-► See Managing Users (and its sub pages) for more information on working with AIS User accounts.
+► See Adding Users & Roles for more information on working with AIS User accounts.